CDJavaTeam2021/SeeFoodQuickly/README.md

 # SeeFoodQuickly
-App for ordering food and keeping an order queue for a restaurant
+App for ordering food and keeping an order queue for a restaurant.
+Test.